ejeschke/ginga/doc/manual/plugins_local/pick.rst

 * The "Edge" parameter is used to eliminate candidates based on how close to the edge of the cutout they are.  **NOTE: currently this works reliably only for non-rotated rectangular shapes.**
-* The "Max side" parametergit p is used to limit the size of the bounding box that can be used in the pick shape.
+* The "Max side" parameter is used to limit the size of the bounding box that can be used in the pick shape.
 Larger sizes take longer to evaluate.
 * The "Coordinate Base" parameter is an offset to apply to located